SophieDeBenedetto/blog/testing_liveview.md

 end
 ```

 Let's break this down.
 First, our test module uses the `GamestoreWeb.ConnCase` behavior.
 This let's us route to live views using the test connection by giving our tests access to a context map with a key of `:conn` pointing to a value of the test connection.
 Then, we import the `LiveViewTest` module to give us access to LiveView testing functions.
 Lastly, we define some fixtures we will use to create our test data.
 The nitty-gritty details of those fixture functions aren't import.
-Just understand that they create the database records we need in order to log in users and render the admin dashboard page and display a chart with product ratings submitted by users.
+Just understand that they create the database records we need in order to log in users and render the admin dashboard page to display a chart with product ratings.

 Now that our module is set up, we'll add a `describe` block to encapsulate the feature we're testing---the survey results chart functionality: